 Is Mercedes more reliable than BMW and Audi?

-There will be some Mercedes that are more reliable than others, but which ones?
-The following are based on the J.D Power predicted dependability score and achieve a ranking of above average or higher;
+The following are based on the J.D Power predicted dependability score and achieve a ranking of above average or higher:

 - 2015 GLK-Class